JumperWasHere/assessment-1.1/Angular-Senior.md

    - Replicate the UI as per design (Layout and Color Scheme)
    - Validate the form (eg: Prevent user to submit if form not complete/error)
    - Validate the routing (eg : cannot by pass page without authenticated)
+   - Open web socket connection to upload file and pop out notification if completed (requires BE to create new API for this)
+   - Authorization (BE to update the token of which paths the user can access)
+   - Create unit tests using any Testing Framework e.g. Jasmine for the methods that you use in this assessment:
+  1. Login
+  2. Acquire Token
+  3. Call API

 ### Sign In